Bloc/jottly-checkpoints/08-Integrating-Skeleton-to-Header.md

 We also used an `omega` class.
 Like the `alpha` class, it removes padding and margin, but from the right side instead of the left.

+You can refresh to view the changes you've made.

 ### Pushing your changes

 Push your changes to Github: